mhoffman/kmos/doc/source/troubleshooting/index.rst

 and I need to use the window manager to kill it.
   This is a bug waiting to be fixed.
-To avoid it close the window showing the atoms object by clicking on its close button or Alt-F4 or whichever shortcut your FM uses.
+To avoid it close the window showing the atoms object by clicking on its close button or Alt-F4 or whichever shortcut your WM uses.

 Running a model it sometimes prints
 `Warning: numerical precision too low, to resolve time-steps`